 The knee is the largest joint in the body and one of the most commonly injured.
 A complex joint with many components, it is vulnerable to a wide range of injuries.
 Some of those can be treated without surgery, while others require surgery to correct.
-The surgeons at Summit Orthopedic Specialists are skilled at diagnosing and treating a wide range of knee injuries to get our patients back to their sport or activity as quickly as possible.
+Our Sacramento knee pain treatment providers at Summit Orthopedic Specialists are skilled at diagnosing and treating a wide range of knee injuries to get our patients back to their sport or activity as quickly as possible.

 The knee is made up of the lower end of the thighbone (femur), which rotates on the upper end of the shinbone (tibia), and the kneecap (patella), which slides in a groove on the end of the femur.

 The knee also contains large ligaments, which help control motion by connecting bones and by bracing the joint against abnormal types of motion.
 Another important structure, the meniscus, is a wedge of soft cartilage between the femur and tibia that serves to cushion the knee and help it absorb shock during motion.